Embeint/infuse-sdk/apps/gateway_wifi/README.rst

 Overview
 ********

-A core application that acts as a bridge between Bluetooth and EIS cloud via a WiFi network.
+A core application that acts as a bridge between Bluetooth and Infuse cloud via a WiFi network.